er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 6. **WAJP to create a collection and print the largest String and smallest String available in collection.**
 7. **WAJP to create a collection and remove all the elements other than Integer from the collection.**
 8. **WAJP to create a collection and print and count all the three digit integers available in collection.**
+9. **WAJP to create a collection and count the number of even integer numbers available in collection.**